This post may contain affiliate links. Please read my disclosure policy.

 Yes — in fact, you can save leftovers or freeze them uncooked for an easy meal or appetizer!
 Leftovers can be kept in a resealable freezer bag for up to 2 months.
 Reheat from frozen in the air fryer for 5 minutes at 390 degrees or until warmed through.

-To meal prep, follow the steps for breading and lay the shellfish on a parchment-lined baking sheet.
-Freeze for about an hour, then transfer to an airtight container.
+This is the best air fryer shrimp recipe for meal prep, too.
+Follow the steps for breading and lay the shellfish on a parchment-lined baking sheet, then freeze for about an hour and transfer to an airtight container.
 Cook straight from the freezer, adding 5-7 minutes to the cooking time.

 While it’s best to thaw frozen shellfish in the refrigerator overnight, I’d be lying if I said I’ve always remembered to do so.
 Don’t worry — you can have your shrimp ready to bread in under 10 minutes!